Skip to main page content

 6. Require employees to provide medical documentation from a regulated health professional for developing and implementing the Return to Work plan.

-7. Appoint the Director, Facilities Management in consultation with the Director, Human Resources, or designate, responsible for the administration and communication of this policy.
+7. The Director, Human Resources and Life Safety, or designate, is responsible for the administration and communication of this policy.

 2. The final determination of the conditions of an employee's return to work lies with the College.